mrgrain/cdk-esbuild/examples/python/lambda/README.md

-# CDK Python project example
+# CDK Python Lambda example

 This is an example how to use cdk-esbuild with Python.